Midwest Mechanics Seminar

 1153 Mechanical Engineering Building

-Speaker: Professor Gareth McKinley, MIT
+Speaker: Professor Gareth McKinley, Massachusetts Institute of Technology

 "Microfluidic Rheometry of Complex Fluids"